maciejsszmigiero/avr-projects/smartupsaddon/README.md

 ### <a name="pcb-attaching"></a>Attaching the PCB

-The PCB should be mounted on the back wall of the battery compartment using ~10mm spacers, which clip into horizontal slots with rounded ends located on the top of this wall.
+The PCB should be mounted on the back wall of the battery compartment using ~10 mm spacers, which clip into horizontal slots with rounded ends located on the top of this wall.
-Additionally, a ~10mm PCB support should be inserted in the PCB hole near *D1* cathode.
+Additionally, a ~10 mm PCB support should be inserted in the PCB hole near *D1* cathode.

 #### Photos: